 4. Chiropractic Care

-Chiropractic care is popular for relieving many types of back pain.
-Chiropractors can also help you improve your disc herniation through special spinal manipulation techniques.
+Chiropractic care is famous for relieving many types of back pain.
+Chiropractors can also help you improve disc herniation through special spinal manipulation techniques.

 The doctor may prescribe painkillers or over-the-counter (OTC) medications for your disc herniation.
 Many OTC medicines work wonders in managing pain in mild cases of disc herniation.
 However, in severe cases, the doctor recommends prescription-grade medications.